projectCraftsman/opensslCertificateAuthority/readme.md

 Will I be using this to run my own Certificate Authority?
 Yes.
 For now...
 I will eventually get restless and implement [smallstep](https://smallstep.com/docs/step-ca/) or [openxpki](https://github.com/openxpki) with [acme2certifier](https://github.com/grindsa/acme2certifier).

 Should you use this?
-You should read, follow, destroy what you created, rinse and and repeat until you understand how an why this works.
+You should read, follow, destroy what you created, rinse and and repeat until you understand how and why this works.
 You should understand the (undocumented) short cuts I took and decide for yourself.
 (Hint: I don't cover signing CSRs for certificate/key pairs I didn't create also CRL and OSCP)

 Ideally a Certificate Authority is initially created with a Root and Intermediate key and certificate pairs.
 The Root key is used to sign your Intermediate certificate and the Intermediate key is used to sign Server and User certificates.
 Depending on your security requirements both the Root and Intermediate key and certificate pairs should be created in on a secure, encrypted, offline (as in [sneakernet](https://en.wikipedia.org/wiki/Sneakernet)) system.
 The Intermediate key and certificate pair (along with the openssl file structure) can then be copied to a secure, encrypted, online system where it can be used to sign Sever and User Certificates.

-In the event that Intermediate key is compromised or the certificate expires, the Root key can be used to sign a new Intermediate certificate (which should be derived fom a new Intermediate key if the original key was compromised).
+In the event that the Intermediate key is compromised or the certificate expires, the Root key can be used to sign a new Intermediate key/certificate pair.
 This document has some plumbing for Certificate Revocation List (CRL) and Online Certificate Status Protocol (OCSP) but at this time I am not going to cover its practical use.

 Now... let's get started.